ahnguyen17/CompassAI/memory-bank/progress.md

 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent work focused on implementing and refining AI vision input capabilities and fixing related backend/frontend bugs (ReferenceError, OpenAI 400 error, immediate image display).
+Recent work focused on implementing and refining AI vision input capabilities, including displaying vision icons for custom models if their base model supports it, and fixing related backend/frontend bugs (ReferenceError, OpenAI 400 error, immediate image display).
 User-facing file/image previews and paste support are functional.

 ## Known Issues
 - Numerous TypeScript errors (mostly implicit 'any' types and missing module declarations) remain in `ChatPage.tsx` and `ModelSelectorDropdown.tsx`.
 These should be reviewed.